The Natural Environment

-The name ‘terra’ (literally, earth) is here synonym of ‘quarter’ in the Medieval sense of the term (i.e. "strip of land").
+The name ‘terra’ (literally, earth or land) is here to be intended rather as synonym of ‘quarter’, in the Medieval sense of the term (i.e. strip of land).
 Human activities contributed to create a unique landscape which is the expression of a culture deeply linked to – and seeped into – the place that generated it: a collective experience able to master the adversities of the natural environment in relation to the needs of the people.

 The encounter between man and nature has resulted here in the improvement and valorization of the territory that is now part of – and protected by – the Cinque Terre National Park.
 In order to survive, for about one thousand years man has shaped these harsh and steep mountain slopes – falling sheer into the sea – by developing cultivated strips of land in places which were covered in the past by thick woodland.